-- 2 flax eggs (2 tbsp flaxmeal + 6 tbsp warm water, whisked together)
+- 2 flax eggs (2 tablespoon flaxmeal + 6 tablespoon warm water, whisked together)

 - 15 oz pumpkin puree

-- 1 tbsp pumpkin pie spices (I used a mix of cinnamon, cloves, ginger and nutmeg)
+- 1 tablespoon pumpkin pie spices (I used a mix of cinnamon, cloves, ginger and nutmeg)

 - Make the overnight sponge by mixing together the sourdough starter, whole wheat pastry flour, sugar and milk-vinegar mixture in a very large bowl.
 The dough will expand by morning as all those good bacteria and yeast go to work, so make sure you have enough room in the bowl.